FALL FOLIAGE IN WEST VIRGINIA AND NEW RIVER GORGE NATIONAL PARK

 My kids seemed to enjoy the train ride as well, or so they said.
 I am not quite sure though if my 9-year old saw anything at all because he spent about 2 hours and 50 minutes (of our 3-hour train tour) sitting and reading his Harry Potter book.
 But he said he liked the train, so I guess he at least was aware that we were on a train...

 Our next destination was Blackwater Falls State Park which was about an hour’s drive south.
 As we were passing through West Virginia’s mountainous landscapes, we noticed how inconsistent the colors were.
 Some areas were almost completely green, but then just 5 minutes later we would be passing a forest section that was well past its peak with bare trees and no leaves left whatsoever.
 Another 5 minutes later the trees would have leaves again with bright reds and yellows.
-We just never knew what awaits us around the next bend...
+We just never knew what awaited us around the next bend...

 Once we reached the Blackwater Falls park, we started with a stop at their visitor’s center.
 It was small but had some really neat hands-on exhibits for kids as well as animal displays with live turtles and snakes.